chapel-lang/chapel/man/chpl.rst

     Specify the regular expression library to use.
-This flag corresponds with and overrides the $CHPL\_REGEXP environment variable (defaults to ’none’ or ’re2’ if you’ve installed the re2 package in the third-party *directory*).
+This flag corresponds with and overrides the $CHPL\_REGEXP environment variable (defaults to 'none' or 're2' if you've installed the re2 package in the third-party *directory*).

 **--target-arch <architecture>**